Pneumococcal Infections Workup

 • Highly elevated lactic acid levels (>6 mmol/L)

-Most patients with pneumococcal meningitis who do not receive antibiotics in the 4-6 hours prior to lumbar puncture will have positive results on Gram stain and culture.
+Most patients with pneumococcal meningitis who do not receive antibiotics in the 4-6 hours prior to lumbar puncture will have positive results on Gram stain and/or culture.

-Rapid antigen tests (latex agglutination or enzyme immunosorbent assays) can be performed on CSF (as well as sputum and urine) but rarely provide information beyond what is obtained with Gram stain and culture.
-CSF obtained from patients pretreated with antibiotics may be an exception.
+Rapid antigen tests (eg, latex agglutination or enzyme immunosorbent assays) can be performed on CSF (as well as sputum and urine) but rarely provide information beyond what is obtained with Gram stain and culture unless antibiotics were administered to the patient prior to performing the lumbar puncture.

 Blood culture results are positive in up to 90% of patients.